Aravind-BN/Aravind-BN/README.md

 <h1 align="center">Hi 👋, I'm Aravind</h1>
-<h3 align="center">I'm Aravind from the School of Science and Technology.
+<h3 align="left">I'm Aravind from the School of Science and Technology.
 I am a competent school leader who has great relationships with my peers and groupmates.
 I enjoy coding as well as learning new things by myself.
 I am very well-versed in front-end design as well as marketing.</h3>

-- 🔭 I’m currently working on [GrowCalth](https://github.com/kidscoots101/GrowCalth-Final.git)
+- 🔭 I’m currently working on [GrowCalth](https://github.com/kidscoots101/GrowCalth-Final.git), which is an one-stop platform for students from my school to contribute to their house through taking steps/waking.

-- 👯 I’m also working on [S401-Homework-Management-Platform](https://github.com/kidscoots101/S401-Homework-Management-Platform.git)
+- 👯 I’m also working on [S401-Homework-Management-Platform](https://github.com/kidscoots101/S401-Homework-Management-Platform.git), which is a platform for students from my class to look out for specific homework and announcements related to them.

 - 📫 How to reach me **aravindbn54@gmail.com**

-- ⚡ Fun fact **I am also a competent student leader in my school part of the House Committee.**
+- ⚡ Fun fact **I am also a competent student leader in my school part of the House Committee, representing the committee for 3 years.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">